puppetlabs/bolt/dev-resources/windows-kerberos.md

 #### Bolt Development Environment

 In addition to building OMI from source, it can be useful to run the Bolt source from a Linux agent to iterate on Bolt itself.
 To really vet Kerberos, this should be performed on a separate container image from the Samba Active Directory controller or the OMI server.
-This new dev container is defined in `spec/docker-compose-dev.yml` and can be built in addition to the other relevant containers by running `docker-compose`:
+This new dev container is defined in `dev-resources/windows-kerberos/docker-compose-dev.yml` and can be built in addition to the other relevant containers by running `docker-compose`:

-> docker-compose -f spec/docker-compose.yml -f spec/docker-compose-dev.yml build --build-arg BUILD_OMI=true samba-ad omiserver linuxdev
+> docker-compose -f dev-resources/windows-kerberos/docker-compose.yml build --build-arg BUILD_OMI=true samba-ad omiserver linuxdev
-> docker-compose -f spec/docker-compose.yml -f spec/docker-compose-dev.yml up samba-ad omiserver linuxdev
+> docker-compose -f dev-resources/windows-kerberos/docker-compose.yml up samba-ad omiserver linuxdev

 This will: